VictoriaMetrics/VictoriaMetrics/README.md

 The `vm_account_id` and `vm_project_id` labels are extracted after applying the [relabeling](https://docs.victoriametrics.com/relabeling.html) set via `-relabelConfig` command-line flag, so these labels can be set at this stage.

+**Security considerations:** it is recommended restricting access to `multitenant` endpoints only to trusted sources, since untrusted source may break per-tenant data by writing unwanted samples to aribtrary tenants.

 ## Binaries